BlackSharkTech/Xavier-Passport-MRZ-OCR-iOS-Eval-SDK/README.md

 }
 </code></pre>

+####XML Tag Description
+The “onCapturedMRZ” callback returns the validated and corrected MRZ.
+Attributes are used to indicate validation states and corrected field values.

+A ParsedMRZ XML tag is created when an MRZ is parsed.
+The lines of an ParsedMRZ are put into an XML tag called “ParsedLineList”.
+Each line is put into a “ParsedLine” XML tag.
+These are characters that are recognized by the OCR engine in a raw state.
+Each line is delimited by a carriage return or line feed.

+The document type determines the schema of the MRZ.
+Fields are defined by their line and position within each line of the MRZ.
+Each field consists of descriptors.

+* alpha - the field only contains upper case alpha characters
+* checkDigit - the field is a number and is a check digit of a field
+* futureDate - the field is a date in the future (with the format YYMMDD)
+* mandatory - the field must not be blank (“<“)
+* numeric - the field is numeric
+* pastDate - the field is a date in the past
+* set - the field is in a set (i.e. M, F, X - male, female, other)

+Fields found in each “ParsedLine” are put into “ParsedField” tags.
+The “ParsedField” tags have the following attributes:

+* name - the name of the field.
+Some fields can have different names but similar function from other travel documents.
+* value - the value of the field from the MRZ
+* correctedValue - the corrected value of the field fro the MRZ
+* failedDescriptor - this attribute only appears when a descriptor fails when validating the MRZ.
+If there are multiple detected failures, a list of them will be created for the attribute value.

 ####Sample MRZ result data
 The onRawMrz callback receives the raw MRZ lines.
 The onParsedXmlFromlMrz callback receives the parsed MRZ elements in XML format.
 The onMetrics callbacks receives the collected metrics data.